Integral expression for the stationary distribution of reflected brownian motion in a wedge: Methodology and analytic preliminaries

 \subsection{An important hyperbola}

 For further use, we need to introduce the curve

 It is symmetrical w.r.t.\ the horizontal axis, see Figure~\ref{fig:BVP_theta}.
 Indeed, the discriminant of $\Theta_2^\pm$ (i.e., the polynomial under the square root in \eqref{eq:definition_Theta_pm}) is positive on $(\theta_1^-, \theta_1^+)$ and negative on ${\mathbb R} \setminus [\theta_1^-, \theta_1^+]$.
 Accordingly, the branches $\Theta_2^\pm$ take respectively real and complex conjugate values on the sets above.
-Furthermore, $\R$ has a simple structure, as shown by the following elementary result: \begin{lem}[Lemma 9 in \cite{Baccelli_Fayolle_1987}] The curve $\R$ in~\eqref{eq:curve_definition} is a branch of hyperbola, given by the equation
+Furthermore, $\R$ has a simple structure, as shown by the following elementary result: \begin{lem}[Lemma 9 in \cite{Baccelli_Fayolle_1987}] The curve $\R$ in~\eqref{eq:curve_definition} is a branch of hyperbola, whose equation is

+The curve $\R$ is the right branch of the hyperbola if the covariance factor $\sigma_{12}>0$, the left branch if $\sigma_{12}<0$, and a vertical straight line in the limit case $\sigma_{12}=0$. \end{lem}